by Julie Noyas | Oct 20, 2021 | Bitters, Cordials, & Decanters

 Production Dates: 1925

 As an eBay Partner, I may be compensated if you make a purchase on eBay.
-The following link shows available Jelly dishes on eBay.
-While the link I provided is for all types of jelly dishes; the Deep Regular Jelly rarely (if ever) shows up on eBay.
+The eBay link provided shows available Jelly dishes on eBay.
+The link includes all types of jelly dishes, as the Deep Regular Jelly rarely (if ever) shows up on eBay.

 by Julie Noyas | Oct 4, 2021 | Drinkware & Stemware